siran/writing/books/A Maxwell Universe/A Maxwell Universe - 101 From Darkness, Light.md

 ---
-title: A Maxwell Universe – 1.
-From Darkness, Light
+title: A Maxwell Universe - PART I — FOUNDATIONS OF REALITY
 date: 2025-12-05 12:31
 ---

+## 1. From Darkness, Light

 Reality begins not with space or time, but with the simple fact that events happen.